Liversticks/PMD-WR-scripts/README.md

+# PMD WR Tracker

+This uses web scraping (webdriver + Beautiful Soup) to get the WR times and runner name from the speedrun.com leaderboards.

+## Changelog
+* May 9: Convert output from markdown (see below for what it looked like) to HTML
+* April 24: Initial release

-# PMD Single Game Categories World Records
+## PMD Single Game Categories World Records

 Last updated: 2020-05-07 00:10:02.567548

-## Red/Blue Rescue Team
+### Red/Blue Rescue Team
 * Any% ENG Unrestricted: 1h 53m 15s by Wh0misDS
 * Any% ENG No WM: 1h 59m 37s by Wh0misDS
 * Any% ENG No WM, No QS: 2h 29m 16s by Wh0misDS